hapax/hapax.github.io/assets/alien-maths.md

 <!-- There is every reason to suppose there are measurable cognitive
 differences; survival depends on it. -->

-But these finer distinctions, if they exist, do not embody a mere "agreement that holds throughout the speech community".
+These finer distinctions, if they exist, do not embody a mere "agreement that holds throughout the speech community".
 <!-- Certainly it is an agreement, but it not an arbitrary one.-->
 Just like the periodic table, linguistic differences can encode